feifyKike/webdev_portfolio/README.md

 ## A modern, clean, & simple to navigate portfolio template for web developers (or any developer)!

-### Includes Pertinent Sections for any Web Devloper Developer Portfolio:
+### Includes Pertinent Sections for any Web Developer Portfolio:
 ✅ Name & Introduction\
 ✅ About\
 ✅ Experience\